About ICS

 Thus our goal for ICS is:

-- To foster greater intellectual stimulation and engagement between contemporary African American and global religious scholarship;
+- To foster greater intellectual stimulation and engagement;

-- To encourage the broadening of interdisciplinary and intercultural exploration about religious expression and experience; and
+- To encourage the broadening of interdisciplinary and intercultural exploration; and

-- To further the development of interdisciplinary and intercultural research among and between African American and global religious scholars.
+- To further the development of interdisciplinary and intercultural research and solutions to global issues.